the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-cultural-change.md

 Phases five to seven introduce new practices.
 The last stage focusses on making these new practices stick.

+**Change is a team effort**

-No one individual is solely going to be able to affect cultural change in an organisation.
+A single individual will not affect cultural change in an organisation, as this requires collective action.
 A team with members in position of power, members with expertise or leadership skills and credibility, will be needed.

+**Vision for change**

 The **vision** refers to the future and why people should strive to create that future.
 A vision clarifies the general direction for change and motivates people to take coordinated action.